waqas-liaqat/BankChurn-AI-Predictor/README.md

 ![Project Logo](https://github.com/waqas-liaqat/BankChurn-AI-Predictor/blob/4c1797a8fb2fe97edea17e7688ed94a93489fcb2/Logo.png)

 ## Overview
 This project focuses on predicting customer churn for a bank using machine learning.
-It includes feature engineering, model building, and deployment of a user-friendly web application to predict customer churn based on user inputs.
+It includes EDA, model building, and deployment of a user-friendly web application to predict customer churn based on user inputs.

 ---